gunasrigedda02/MyNivas/README.md

 Contact
 For questions, feedback, or support, contact the project maintainer:

-Name: Anil Kumar Polipalli
+Name: Gunasri Gedda
-Email: anilkumarpolipalli24@gmail.com
+Email: gunasrigedda02@gmail.com
-GitHub: anilkumarpolipalli24
+GitHub: gunasrigedda02

 Thank you for exploring MyNivas.
 We are committed to developing a robust platform to meet the needs of property managers and tenants.